Mikhail Artsybashev: Career

 In 1898 he relocated to Saint Petersburg, where he worked as a freelance journalist, and published humorous stories.
 In 1901 he was expelled from the city for taking part in a demonstration.

 He wrote his first important work of fiction, the story Pasha Tumanov in 1901, but was unable to publish it until 1905 due to its being banned by the censor.

 He considered his novel The Death of Ivan Lande (1904) to be his best work, but his major success was the novel Sanin (1907), which scandalized his Russian readers and was prohibited in many countries.
 He wrote Sanin in 1903, but was unable to publish it until 1907, again due to censorship.
 The protagonist of the novel ignores all social conventions and specializes in seducing virgin country girls.
 In one notorious scene, a girl tries to wash embarrassing white stains off her dress after sexual intercourse with Sanin, an incident omitted from the 1914 English version.
 The novel was written under the influence of the philosophy of Max Stirner, and was meant to expound the principles of Individualist anarchism.

 Artsybashev said the following in regard to his development as a writer:

 "My development was very strongly influenced by Leo Tolstoy, although I never shared his views on non-resistance to evil.
 As an artist he overpowered me, and I found it difficult not to model my work on his.
 Fyodor Dostoyevsky, and to a certain extent Anton Chekhov, played almost as great a part, and Victor Hugo and Johann Wolfgang von Goethe were constantly before my eyes.
 These five names are those of my teachers and literary masters."

 In a 1913 interview he gave his views on literature:

-"Common sense, consistency, argumentation, a clear and concrete idea of one's subject that constitutes the plot of the work, a thoughtful evaluation of the phenomena introduced in the novel, clarity and concreteness- these are the things I demand of a literary work."
+"Common sense, consistency, argumentation, a clear and concrete idea of one's subject that constitutes the plot of the work, a thoughtful evaluation of the phenomena introduced in the novel, clarity and concreteness—these are the things I demand of a literary work."

 He made this comment concerning Friedrich Nietzsche:

 "It is often thought here (in Russia) that Nietzsche exercised a great influence over me.
 This surprises me, for the simple reason that I have never read Nietzsche.
 This brilliant thinker is out of sympathy with me, both in his ideas and in the bombastic form of his works, and I have never got beyond the beginnings of his books.
 Max Stirner is to me much nearer and more comprehensible."

 Later life

-He moved to Moscow in 1912.
-In 1917-18 he published his anti-Bolshevik work Notes of a Writer.
-In 1923 Artzybashev emigrated to Poland as an optant (his mother was Polish), where he edited the newspaper For Liberty! (За свободу!).
-He was known as an irreconcilable enemy of the Bolshevik regime, and Soviet critics dubbed the novels of his followers saninstvo and artsybashevchina (both terms are considered derogatory).
+Artsybashev moved to Moscow in 1912.
+In 1917–18 he published his anti-Bolshevik work Notes of a Writer.
+In 1923 he emigrated to Poland as an optant (his mother was Polish), where he edited the newspaper For Liberty! (За свободу!).
+He was an irreconcilable enemy of the Bolshevik regime, and Soviet critics dubbed the novels of his followers saninstvo and artsybashevchina (both terms are considered derogatory).
 He died in Warsaw on March 3, 1927, from tuberculosis and was buried at the Orthodox Cemetery in Warsaw.